hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 [AU Core Medication](StructureDefinition-au-core-medication.html) is profiled to support medicinal product identification in an Australian healthcare context.
 AU Core profiles of MedicationStatement (with AU Core Medication) are used to support summary statements of medicine use.
 AU Core profiles of MedicationAdministration (with AU Core Medication) are used to support medication chart and other administration use cases.
-AU Core profiles of MedicationDispense (with AU Core Medication) are used to support to support dispense records and ePrescribing use cases.
+AU Core profiles of MedicationDispense (with AU Core Medication) are used to support dispense records and ePrescribing use cases.
 AU Core profiles of MedicationRequest (with AU Core Medication) are used to support prescription, ordering, and ePrescribing use cases.

 **Medicinal Product Identification**